ruapotato/Cartesia/README.md

 # README #
-Pixel Depth is a terrain game with the best license.
+Cartesia is a terrain game with the best license.
 Built in python in pygame.

 ### Status ###

 * Well, you can walk.
+* And dig, kinda

 ### Testing ###

 * sudo apt install python3-pip python3-pygame
 * sudo pip3 install perlin_noise
-* cd pixel-depth
+* cd cartesia
 * ./main.py

 ### License: ###